- Why Adopt?

 Please see Transmitting Citizenship to help identify the requirements that apply to each case.

 Both parents should come to the embassy together with the child and the required documents.
 If only one parent can come to the embassy, and the non-appearing parent is a U.S. citizen, in addition to the required documents, the U.S. parent who is unable to appear in person should submit form DS-5507 (original) signed in front of a U.S. notary public, passport specialist, designated acceptance agent, or at the Consular Section of a U.S. Embassy, along with a photocopy of the front and back side of the non-applying parent’s ID (valid U.S. passport, driver’s license, military ID, U.S. government ID) that was presented to the notary public when form DS-5507 was signed and notarized.

-Parents are encouraged to apply for a U.S. passport for their child at the same time that they apply for a CRBA.
+Parents are encouraged to apply for a U.S. passport and CRBA simultaneously.
 Please see our information on first time passport applications.

-If required, the U.S. Embassy can send your child’s CRBA to your address in the U.S. The embassy will arrange for shipping to the State Department mailing facility in Washington DC, but you will be responsible for onward mailing via USPS to your address in the U.S. You will need to register at www.usps.com and pay for the shipping label to your U.S. address, using sending address 5850 Kyiv Place, Washington, DC 20521-6860.
+If required, the U.S. Embassy can send your child’s CRBA to your address in the U.S. In order to do so, you will need to provide a prepaid DHL/FedEx shipping label to go from the U.S. Embassy, 4 Ihor Sikorsky St., Kyiv, 04112, Ukraine to your U.S. address.
 The weight of the envelope is approximately 10 ounces (280 grams).
 Send the shipping label by email to firstname.lastname@example.org and we will send the CRBA once it is printed.
-Expect delivery to take about six weeks from the date we receive your shipping label.
+Expect delivery to take about two weeks from the date we receive your shipping label.

 For more information on CRBAs, including how to get a replacement copy, please see the Department of State’s webpage on Birth of U.S. Citizens Abroad.